Eugenio-Liso/video-classification-3d-cnn-pytorch/README.md

     ```

     Each folder must contains a video id along with its frames.
-    You can also use the `extract_validation_set.py` script to filter an existing directory.

 2. Run the usual command with the `--frames` switch:

     ```bash